gws/munin-plugin-couchdb/README.md

 1. Set `env.monitor_active_tasks yes` in plugin's configuration file
 2. Ensure that `env.username` and `env.password` are represents credentials
    for CouchDB server administrator user
-3. Ensure that plugin's configuration file is readable for noone, but munin
+3. Ensure that plugin's configuration file is readable for no one, but Munin

-The `couchdb_active_tasks` graph shows current processes runned on CouchDB like:
+The `couchdb_active_tasks` graph shows current processes that runs on CouchDB:

 - Active replications, served by this CouchDB instance
 - View index builds